 What to look for in a suppressor cover

-Here are a few of the factors you should consider when choosing which suppressor cover you are going to buy.
+Here are a few factors you should consider when choosing which suppressor cover you will buy.

 When choosing a suppressor cover you should always look at durability, there are several considerations to make.

 The first is the material of the cover.
-It should be high temperature resistant in order to withstand the heat generated by firing a suppressed firearm.
+It should be high-temperature resistant to withstand the heat of firing a suppressed firearm.
 It should also be resistant to impact, abrasion, and chemicals.

 The second consideration is the temperature rating of the cover.
 The higher the temperature rating, the better the durability as it will withstand more extreme temperatures.

-Overall, when choosing a suppressor cover based on durability, you should make sure to consider the material and temperature rating as they will be your top two things for long-term durability.
+When choosing a suppressor cover based on durability, you should consider the material and temperature rating as they will be your top two things for long-term durability.

-A heavier cover can add more weight to your weapon and make it more difficult to aim accurately, while a lighter cover can help you maintain control and accuracy.
+A heavier cover can add more weight to your firearm and make it more difficult to aim accurately, while a lighter cover can help you maintain control and accuracy.

-However, heavier covers can also be more resistant to heat, which is important when shooting with high-powered calibers.
+However, heavier covers can also be more heat-resistant, which is important when shooting with high-powered calibers.

-When it comes to suppressor covers, there are two main types of retention systems available: cord and hook and loop.
+Two main types of retention systems are available: cord, hook, and loop.

-Cord covers have advantages and are typically the highest heat-resistant covers available.
+Cord covers have advantages and are typically the most heat-resistant covers available.
 However, they are sometimes harder to remove and put on.

 Hook and loop systems are typically easier to attach to the firearm and are more customizable to your desired look and feel.